 The UC San Diego Center for AIDS Research (CFAR) is becoming a regional resource in HIV/AIDS research and education.
 Established in 1994 by a grant from the National Institute of Allergy and Infectious Diseases (NIAID), the CFAR has served laboratory scientists, clinicians, and the public for nearly two decades.

-We presently have 10 service areas, or cores, that offer unique laboratory and clinical resources.
-We also offer five grants throughout the year and sponsor scientific seminars on various topics of HIV/AIDS and co-sponsor seminars on global health with an emphasis on HIV/AIDS.
+We presently have nine service areas, or cores, that offer unique laboratory and clinical resources.
+We also offer several internal grants throughout the year and sponsor scientific seminars on various topics of HIV/AIDS and co-sponsor seminars on global health with an emphasis on HIV/AIDS.
 Most of our seminars are open to the public, and some of our speakers allow us to post their slides for downloading.

-We invite you to explore our site, review our core facilities, our grant applications, our current and previous events, our news and newsletters.
+We invite you to explore our site, review our core facilities, our grant applications, and our news.
 And, of course, we welcome your membership and support.
 If you have any questions, please contact us.